innotrade/enapso-graphdb-admin/README.md

     console.log(result);
   })
   .catch((err) => {
-    console.log(err, "here in error");
+    console.log(err, "process error here...");
   });
 ```

-## Download a graph from GraphDB directly to a local file
+## Download a graph from GraphDB directly to a Local File

 For the available export formats, please refer to the EnapsoGraphDBClient.FORMAT_xxx constants.
 The context is optional.
 If you do not pass a context, the entire repository is exported.